Can Tens Machine Make Pain Worse

 Factors Influencing TENS Effectiveness

-Beyond that, the frequency and duration of TENS therapy can affect its success.
+To build on this, the frequency and duration of TENS therapy can affect its success.
 Some people find relief with short, frequent sessions, while others prefer longer, less frequent sessions.
 It's often necessary to experiment with different settings and electrode placements to find what works best for each individual.

 Potential Risks and Side Effects